 Dips are another great compound bodyweight exercise to add to your arsenal.
 They work the chest, back, triceps, shoulders, and core.
-Maintaining proper form is key to prevent shoulder irritation.
+Maintaining proper form is key to preventing shoulder irritation.
 If you aren’t yet strong enough to do dips with parallel dip bars, you can do bodyweight dips off a weight bench with your hands behind you on the bench.

 - Lift your body up onto the dip bars so that your arms are straight, and lean your body forward about 45 degrees.

 - Lower your body by bending your elbows until your triceps are roughly parallel to the floor.

 - Push through your hands to raise your body back up the starting position.

 - Complete 12-15 reps.
 Add a weighted vest if you can do 15 easily.